Turbo87/webpack-notifier/README.md

 > This is a fork of the [webpack-error-notification](https://github.com/vsolovyov/webpack-error-notification) plugin.
-It supports Windows and there is no need to manually install the `terminal-notifier` package.
+It add support for Windows and there is no need to manually install the `terminal-notifier` package on OS X anymore.

 The plugin will notify you about the first run (success/fail), all failed runs and the first successful run after recovering from